Relationship between child pornography and child sexual abuse: Research

-A 1987 report by the U.S.A.
-National Institute of Justice described "a disturbing correlation" between traders of child pornography and acts of child molestation.
+A 1987 report by the US National Institute of Justice described "a disturbing correlation" between traders of child pornography and acts of child molestation.
 A 2008 longitudinal study of 341 convicted child molesters in America found that pornography's use correlated significantly with their rate of sexually re-offending.
 Frequency of pornography use was primarily a further risk factor for higher-risk offenders, when compared with lower-risk offenders, and use of highly deviant pornography correlated with increased recidivism risk for all groups.
 The majority of men who have been charged with or convicted of child pornography offenses show pedophilic profiles on phallometric testing.
 A study with a sample of 201 adult male child pornography offenders using police databases examined charges or convictions after the index child pornography offense(s).
 56% of the sample had a prior criminal record, 24% had prior contact sexual offenses, and 15% had prior child pornography offenses.
 One-third were concurrently charged with other crimes at the time they were charged for child pornography offenses.
 17% of the sample offended again in some way during this time, and 4% committed a new contact sexual offense.
 Child pornography offenders with prior criminal records were significantly more likely to offend again in any way during the follow-up period.
 Child pornography offenders who had committed a prior or concurrent contact sexual offense were the most likely to offend again, either generally or sexually.

 According to the Mayo Clinic of the US, studies and case reports indicate that 30% to 80% of individuals who viewed child pornography and 76% of individuals who were arrested for Internet child pornography had molested a child; however, they state that it is difficult to know how many people progress from computerized child pornography to physical acts against children and how many would have progressed to physical acts without the computer being involved.